 Jim’s practice focuses on media law, intellectual property, and business litigation.
 He represents clients in state and federal courts and before the U.S. Patent & Trademark Office, and he frequently renders advice on newsgathering, defamation, trademark and copyright matters.
 His clients include media, financial, retail, chemical and staffing companies and well-known authors.

 Jim has litigated trademark and copyright cases, trademark opposition proceedings, reporter’s privilege disputes, demands for access to public records and meetings, domain-name proceedings and commercial disputes.
 Jim regularly serves as local counsel for businesses sued or pursuing claims in the Middle District of Florida.

-Jim graduated from Washington and Lee University with honors in journalism and then worked as a reporter for the Tampa Tribune.
-He later graduated with honors from the Washington and Lee University School of Law.
-Jim and his family are active members of Hyde Park Methodist Church.
-He is an adjunct professor at the Stetson University College of Law.
+Jim graduated from Washington and Lee University with honors in journalism and then worked as a reporter for The Tampa Tribune.
+He graduated with honors from the Washington and Lee University School of Law.
+Jim and his wife are members of Hyde Park United Methodist Church.
+He has been an adjunct professor at the Stetson University College of Law.